hantsy/javaee8-by-example-gitbook/jsf-search.md

 @previous |	The previous component to the base component
 @root |	The UIViewRoot

-Let's create a custom keyword.
+Let's try to create a custom keyword to find the *grant parent* node of the certain component in the component tree.

 Create a new `SearchKeywordResolver`.